 However, before you make a 1% deposit so the condo unit can be bought, you need to have the home loan ready.
 Since you still have the HDB flat, you need to get an experienced mortgage broker to help you secure your loan to get the best loan value.
 Meanwhile, your ABSD remission can be handled by your conveyancing lawyer.

 When the deposit is given, you now have 3 weeks to ensure you can secure the unit for your purchase.
 You should immediately work in selling your HDB flat and you must also ensure you can qualify for the ABSD exemption.
 It should be done before your new condo unit’s exercise date.
 Considering the time frame, it is not easy to sell off the HDB flat if you have no prospect buyers ready.
-In order to prepare properly, you need to speak to your mortgage broker in sorting out a good timeline that would enable you to avoid any extra fees and ensure everything goes well.
+To prepare properly, you need to speak to your mortgage broker in sorting out a good timeline that would enable you to avoid any extra fees and ensure everything goes well.

 Once this is done, you need to prepare the money needed to pay the 5% downpayment and ensure you pay the stamp duty.
-Usually, the amount charged for stamp duty is the 3% of the purchase price or the valuation, whichever one is higher, then you deduct $5400.
+Usually, the amount charged for stamp duty is 3% of the purchase price or the valuation, whichever one is higher, then you deduct $5400.

 If we will consider the $1.2 million condo unit, you will need to make a $60,000 downpayment and pay a $30,600 stamp duty fee.
 However, if you only have enough money for the stamp duty and not the downpayment, you will need to determine where you can get the money.
 You also need to prepare the $180,000 additional downpayment within the next few weeks.
 If you add it all up, you will need to make a total of $240,000 to secure the new home.